gvwilson/thirdbit/src/fiction/iffy/index.md

 roared up out of a roadside gulley ahead of them, spraying gravel with their tires.

 "Hang on!"
-Ignacio ordered,
+Edson ordered,
 gunning the engine.

 The lead hauler swerved.
-Iffy yelped as Ignacio spun the steering yoke again.
+Iffy yelped as Edson spun the steering yoke again.
 *Bang!*
 The hoverjeep knocked one of the smaller haulers flying.